mondeja/pre-commit-hooks/README.md

 - `-repo=URL` (*str*) Repository of the new hook.
 - `-rev=VERSION` (*str*) Version of the new hook.
 - `-hook=ID` (*str*) Identifier of the new hook.

+> See [repo-stream][repo-stream-link] if you're wondering why you would need to add a pre-commit hook from another hook.

 ### **`dev-extras-required`**

 > - Doesn't support `setup.py` files.
 Please, [migrate your setup configuration